Reach Leaders Zone – Seeing Beyond

 To provide a positive experience to break isolation and build self esteem

-» A major activity of the Youth club is to have a seminar that helps them to build their confidence, speak about their illness and share ideas.
+» The Youth club is to have a seminars and workshops that helps them to build their confidence, speak about their illness and share ideas

-Success will be providing activities and outings to 8 to 21 year old that need our support
+Success will be providing activities and outings to 8 to 25 year olds that need our support

 We will demonstrate the success by monitoring the increase in membership to the club and the referrals we will have to make to other agencies.